inno-devops-labs/F23-core-course-labs/app_python/DOCKER.md

 # Docker Best Practices

 - **Multi-stage builds**: Breaking up Dockerfile into several stages makes images leaner and more secure.
-I didn't use it because:

-  - My Dockerfile is straightforward and doesn't involve complex build processes or build-time dependencies that need to be separated from the final production image.

-  - While multi-stage builds can help reduce the size of the final image, Python images provided by the official Python repository are already relatively small.
-The difference in image size in this case wouldn't be significant.

-  - I am installing Python dependencies from requirements.txt in a single RUN instruction, which is a common practice.
-There's no need to separate the installation of dependencies into a separate stage because I am not performing complex build steps.

 - **Trusted base images**: I've chosen to build upon the official Python 3.10 image from Docker Hub.
 Using official and well-maintained base images is a best practice because they are regularly updated with security patches, reducing the risk of vulnerabilities in my container.